ODETTE SCHOOL OF BUSINESS: COURSES

 73-213.
 Introduction to Management Information Systems

 This course provides an overview of Management Information Systems (MIS).
 Topics include: various types of MIS such as Information Reporting Systems, Decision Support Systems, and Office Automation Systems; introduction to hardware and software technology; personal, functional and enterprise information systems; and the value added to an organization by MIS.(Prerequisite: 75-100.
 Business students must also have completed 71-100 and 73-100.
-Non-Business students must have completed 60-104 or its equivalent)
+Non-Business students must have completed 60-104 or 60-140 or its equivalent)

 73-220.
 Quantitative Decision Models I